Skip to main content

 We try to understand important questions like:

-1. How climatic changes are influencing the molecular signal networks involved in stress tolerance, yield, and growth of plants?
+1. How are abiotic stresses influencing the molecular signal networks involved in stress tolerance, yield, and growth of plants?

 2. How does the metabolome change and function in response to environmental stresses?